johnwarden/jonathanwarden.com/content/theory/2022-08-16-information-elicitation-mechanisms.md

 In other words, there is an equilibrium where everyone answers honestly because everyone predicts honestly, and everyone predicts honestly because everyone answers honestly.

-## Multi-Task Peer-Prediction
+## Peer Truth Serum and Other Methods

 But asking students for this estimate complicates things.
 One of our goals is to induce truthtelling in a social network.
 In social networks, asking people for their predictions about how many other people will also share or upvote some post would require awkward UI changes, and people may not engage with them.

+Fortunately, variations of these methods have since been developed that don't assume common priors, and don't require asking for predictions.

+With the [Peer Truth Serum](https://ojs.aaai.org/index.php/HCOMP/article/view/13145/12993) mechanism, the center publishes their current best estimate of the probability that the next participant will answer "yes" to some question, and does a Bayesian belief update of this estimate each time it receives a report.
+The scoring mechanism is designed such that, if the participant believes the center's estimate is too low, they maximize their expected payout by answering "yes", and otherwise they maximize by answering "no".
+So users don't answer based on whet they personally honestly believe, but rather on what they think other people believe.
+The paper proves that this mechanism is *asymptotically truthful*: It will converge converge on the true distribution.

-Fortunately, variations of these methods have since been developed that don't require asking for predictions, the mechanism proposed by [Dasgupta and Gosh](https://arxiv.org/pdf/1303.0799.pdf)  asks participants for opinions on **multiple** items, and then the system in a sense uses this information in place of common priors.
+Another mechanism that doesn't require common priors is the multi-task peer-prediction method proposed by [Dasgupta and Gosh](http://www.arpitaghosh.com/papers/elicit_arxiv.pdf) asks participants for opinions on **multiple** items, and then the system in a sense uses this information in place of common priors.
 Obtaining opinions on multiple items is not a problem in social networks if, for example, people upvote or downvote many posts.
-So these mechanisms can be transparently integrated into a social media algorithm without changes to the UI.
+This mechanism has the additional benefit of creating incentives for participants to put effort in solving the the task.

+I would also propose using LLMs to provide estimates.
+Since the "beliefs" of an LLM are in essence the average beliefs of a large sample of human beings as expressed in an large archive of human language, these predictions may be as good or better than the predictions of most participants -- especially if the LLM can be fine-tuned on the beliefs of the particular group.
+Of course this calls into question the need for asking people for their opinions at all.
+But I would expect LLMs to do a good job of predicting what people **believe other people to believe**, and these beliefs [may differ from what people actually believe](https://en.wikipedia.org/wiki/Pluralistic_ignorance).

+### Other Issues: Self Selection and Brigading

+In social networks such as Reddit, *brigading* is when a group of users coordinates to submit a large number of votes on some piece of content that would receive relatively few votes otherwise.
+If the subgroup all vote honestly, they will still expect positive rewards.

+The problem here is *self-selection*.
+In social networks, users self select: usually decide what to vote and not vote on.

 ## Conclusion